mbarrere/lda4cps/README.md

 ### Aircraft system - Case 3

 Understanding whether the mission can still be fulfilled under the presence of failures is vital during design stages.
-Our approach can easily model failed components vi by simply considering p(vi) = 1.0.
-This scenario (case 3) involves a what-if situation where two different actuators (PA3 and PA4) have failed due to freezing conditions.
+Our approach can easily model failed components *v* by simply considering *p(v) = 1.0*.
+This scenario (case 3) involves a what-if situation where two different actuators (*PA3* and *PA4*) have failed due to freezing conditions.
 ```
 $> java -jar lda4cps.jar examples/aircraft-case3.json
 ```